 θ2=sin1(13)19.5\theta_2 = \sin^{-1}\left(\frac{1}{3}\right) \approx 19.5^\circ

-This result makes physical sense.
-The light slows down in glass and bends toward the normal because glass has the larger refractive index.
+This makes physical sense: the light slows in glass and bends toward the normal because glass has the larger refractive index, exactly as the speed argument predicts.

 Common Mistakes With Light Problems